-The process for moving goods under Transit at locations operating GVMS will be the same as for moving goods under the pre-lodgement model, except that the MRN which forms the Goods Movement Reference (GMR) will be generated from the Transit Accompanying Document (TAD) rather than CHIEF.
-The paper TAD must also still travel with the goods.
-This process will be in place for transit requirements from January 2021.
+The process for moving goods under transit at locations operating GVMS is the same as for moving goods under the pre-lodgement model, except that the MRN which forms the Goods Movement Reference (GMR) is generated from the Transit Accompanying Document (TAD) rather than CHIEF.
+The paper TAD must also travel with the goods.
+This process is in place for transit requirements from January 2021.

-Full details on the process for using the GVMS can be found in the Stage 3 Core Import Model, SECTION 3.1.
+Full details on the process for using the GVMS can be found in the Stage 3 Core Import Model, Section 3.1.